Illumina Genomics Forum to Fea - GuruFocus.com

 PR Newswire

-Session will focus on disrupting the status quo by empowering consumers to make more proactive, informed health care decisions
+Global conference to focus on advancing the life-saving impacts of genomic health care

 SAN DIEGO, Aug.
-22, 2022 /PRNewswire/ -- Illumina, Inc. (NASDAQ: ILMN), a global leader in DNA sequencing and array-based technologies, today announced that it will feature Anne Wojcicki, co-founder and CEO of personal genomics company 23andMe, at its inaugural Illumina Genomics Forum (IGF) on October 1.
-In a spotlight session titled "Disruption Ahead," Wojcicki will speak with biotechnology journalist Luke Timmerman about putting the consumer at the center of health care, drawing from her personal experience disrupting the health care status quo, and improving patient lives through genomics innovation.
+29, 2022 /PRNewswire/ -- Illumina, Inc. (NASDAQ: ILMN), a global leader in DNA sequencing and array-based technologies, today announced that it will feature International Tennis Hall of Fame member Chris Evert as a special guest at its inaugural Illumina Genomics Forum (IGF) on October 1.
+Evert, who was diagnosed with stage 1C ovarian cancer earlier this year, will participate in a fireside chat discussing how genomics can improve early cancer detection, lead to more proactive, effective treatment of cancer, and help save lives.

-During the conversation, Wojcicki will discuss how a consumer-first approach to health care continues to guide her as she leads 23andMe into its next growth phase.
-Late last year, 23andMe acquired Lemonaid Health, a telemedicine platform and digital pharmacy, to advance its vision of individualized primary care and empower consumers to live healthier lives.
-Wojcicki will also share her vision for industry standards to guide data privacy and sharing, as well as her views on key actions needed to improve and accelerate drug discovery.

-"As a groundbreaking leader in personal genomics, Anne shares Illumina's mission to improve human health by unlocking the power of the genome.
-Together we are working to help people make more proactive, informed health care decisions with the potential to transform patient lives," said Kathryne Reeves, chief marketing officer of Illumina.
-"By shining a brighter light on and enhancing access to genomics, we can address today's greatest health challenges and build a stronger, healthier world."
+During the session, Evert will discuss her ovarian cancer diagnosis and personal treatment journey.
+After her younger sister passed away from ovarian cancer in 2020, Evert's doctors discovered that she had a rare inherited genetic mutation commonly linked to ovarian cancer, which ultimately led to the early discovery of her own cancer.
+Today, Evert's doctors are optimistic about her prognosis because the cancer was detected early.

+Regarded as one of the most accomplished tennis players of all time, Evert won 18 major singles championships including a record seven French Open titles and a joint-record six US Open titles.

+"We are delighted to have Chris Evert, a role model for so many both on and off the court, to share her powerful firsthand story of how genomics is helping lead the global fight against cancer," said Kathryne Reeves, chief marketing officer of Illumina.
+"Today, unprecedented advances in genomics are resulting in better informed approaches to cancer diagnosis and treatment, which could significantly increase cancer survival rates and lead to patient outcomes we never thought possible."

-Illumina previously announced that former US President Barack Obama will headline the inaugural forum in a fireside chat on the evening of Wednesday, September 28.
+Illumina previously announced that former US President Barack Obama will headline IGF in another fireside chat on the evening of Wednesday, September 28.
 Twelve years after the passage of the Affordable Care Act, Obama will discuss the continued need for equity, accessibility, and smarter health care to improve the human condition.
 Then, on September 30, Bill Gates , co-chair of the Bill & Melinda Gates Foundation, will deliver a keynote address on the remarkable potential of genomics to change the trajectory of global health.

 Other IGF key themes include: